COMBAT SEQUENCES 4 AND 5: THRUST KICK, SIDE-KICK AND WHIRLWIND KICK

 A common mis-conception among some people is that there are no kicks in Taijiquan.
 Actually, as Taijiquan is a complete art, kicks constitute an important aspect of attack.

 However there are some innate weaknesses in kicks.
 If all other factors were equal, when an exponent executes a kick his balance, stability as well as mobility are not as effective as when his two feet are on the ground.
-Thus, if you attack an opponent as he lowers his leg after his kick, for example, you would have a better chance of hitting him than when he is not kicking.
+Thus, if you strike an opponent as he lowers his leg after his kick, for example, you would have a better chance of hitting him than when he is not kicking.

 A skillful exponent not only takes care of such innate weaknesses of kicks, he also create situations when kicks are favorable.
 This series of video clips on Combat Sequences 4 and 5 which deal with thrust kicks, side kicks and whirlwind kicks, and their defences, puts these principles into practical application.